-The Internal Revenue Service’s deadline for filing and paying your taxes for 2017 is April 17, 2018.
-It’s never too early to start planning for tax day — and it’s better to answer any questions you might have now instead of later.
+The Internal Revenue Service’s deadline for filing and paying your 2018 taxes is April 15, 2019 for most taxpayers and April 17 for those who live in Maine or Massachusetts.
+It’s never too early to start planning for Tax Day — and it’s better to answer any questions you might have now instead of later.

 If you’re divorced and receive child support, you might wonder if you have to include those payments as taxable gross income on your tax return.
-Here’s what you need to know about reporting child support income on your taxes and the answer to the question, “Do you have to claim child support on taxes?”
+Here’s what you need to know about reporting child support income on your taxes and the answer to the question, “Is child support taxable?”

 Is Child Support Taxable Income?